cameronurnes/emby-sync/README.md

 (Optional) INTERVAL: The interval of the synchronization loop, in seconds.
 Default '3.0' seconds.
 Setting this shorter will yield a higher load on the Emby server, but on a low latency connection can give very good synchronization results.

+(Optional) BUFFER: Set to add some buffer time if some of your clients have slower connections.
+10000000 = 1s.
+Default = 0

+(Optional) SYNC_LIMIT: How far to allow clients to drift apart.
+Not this is not meant to provide perfect sync and some time is required here.
+Default: 8s

 Known Issue: Chromecasts cannot follow, but can lead.
 Workaround by controlling the device casting to the Chromecast.

 Known Issue: Currently playing display only works for movies

 # Development